ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Test files must be collected in :ref:`The \`\`tests/\`\` Directory`.
 To
 guarantee that tests are run against the library source code, follow a ``src/``
-layout as explained in :ref:`The \`\`src/\`\` Directory` section rather than
+layout as explained in :ref:`The \`\`src/\`\` Directory` rather than
-having your Python library source directly within the repository root directory.
+having your Python library source located directly in the repository root directory.

-This helps you avoid testing the source of the repository and
+This helps you to:

-rather the installed package.
-This helps to catch errors caused by files that
+- Avoid testing the source of the repository rather than testing the installed package
-might be missed by the installer, including any C extensions or additional
+- Catch errors caused by files that might be missed by the installer, including any
-internal packages.
+  C extensions or additional internal packages.

 Running Tests
 -------------
-Once you have installed ``pytest``, it is possible to execute the test suite by
+Once you have installed ``pytest``, you can execute the test suite by
 running:

 .. code-block:: text